SohamKukreti/SohamKukreti/README.md

 # Hey, I'm Soham 👋
-I am a fourth year student at Jaypee Institute of Information Technology, Noida.
+I am currently an engineer at Crawl4AI.

 ### Languages and tools I use frequently: